-Because the modeling results do not show the expected pollutant removals from completing the projects, the BCWMC Engineer recommends completing the Winnetka Pond East deepening project first, completing further investigation on Bassett Creek Park Pond, and ordering a project at this location in the future if it is determined to be feasible.
+Because the modeling results do not show the expected pollutant removals from completing the projects, the BCWMC Engineer recommends completing first the Winnetka Pond East alternative 3 project (deepening to 6.0 feet), along with add-on 1 (native buffer) and add-on 2 (goose management), completing further investigation on Bassett Creek Park Pond, and ordering a project at this location in the future if it is determined to be feasible.
 This additional analysis on Bassett Creek Park Pond would allow time for the City of Crystal to complete its parks planning process at this location, which may result in identifying other feasible options for improvements at Bassett Creek Park Pond.
 The P8 model could be calibrated using City of Plymouth/Three Rivers Park District information and using BCWMC information that will be collected as part of a proposed 2018 monitoring program on the North Branch of Bassett Creek.
 After calibrating the model, the pollutant removal efficiencies for this project could be updated to more accurately predict the pollutant removals provided by the proposed project.

-Removing accumulated sediment and deepening the permanent pool at Winnetka Pond East will provide water quality improvement by 1) providing additional permanent pool storage for increased sedimentation and 2) minimizing downstream transport of sediment.
+Removing accumulated sediment and deepening the permanent pool to 6.0 feet at Winnetka Pond East (alternative 3), creating a native buffer (add-on 1) and implementing goose management methods (add-on 2), will provide water quality improvement by (1) providing additional permanent pool storage for increased sedimentation, (2) minimizing downstream transport of sediment, (3) filtering pollutants such as phosphorus, sediment, and bacteria from stormwater runoff, and (4) reducing phosphorus and bacteria loads from geese.
 We recommend that the opinions of cost identified in this study be used to develop a levy request for the selected project and that the Winnetka Pond East project proceeds to the design and construction phase.